What is anorexia nervosa?

 - Seek professional help.
 The advice and support of trained eating disorder professionals can help you regain your health, learn to eat normally again, and develop healthier attitudes about food and your body.

 It may seem like there’s no escape from your eating disorder, but recovery is within your reach.
 With treatment, support from others, and smart self-help strategies, you can overcome bulimia and gain true self-confidence.
-Read Eating Disorder Treatment and Recovery.
+Read Eating Disorder Treatment & Recovery.

 Anorexia treatment and therapy